pret/pokeemerald-jp/README.md

 This is a disassembly of the Japanese version of Pokémon Emerald.

+You must have a Japanese Emerald ROM named `baserom_jp.gba` in the project root.

 It builds the following ROM:
 * pokeemerald_jp.gba `sha1: d7cf8f156ba9c455d164e1ea780a6bf1945465c2`